Is It Illegal To Work While on Workers’ Compensation?

-The answer to this question depends on several factors and is very fact-specific.
-Generally, you can’t start working a second job while receiving workers’ comp.
-However, there are some nuances—for example, if you were already working a second job before your injury.
+The answer depends on several factors and is very fact-specific.
+But in general, the point of workers’ comp is to compensate you for lost wages resulting from your workplace injuries.
+If you return to work, you get wages directly and no longer need workers’ comp.
+As a result, you generally can’t start working a second job and receive workers’ comp.
+However, there are some exceptions— for example, if you were already working a second job before your injury.

 How Does Workers’ Compensation Work?

-Every state has a workers’ compensation system requiring employers to carry workers’ compensation insurance for possible workplace injuries.
-State laws governing how workers’ comp payments are calculated and paid out vary.
+Every state has a system that regulates workers’ comp insurance for possible workplace injuries.
+State laws governing how workers’ compensation payments are calculated and paid vary.

 Regardless of the state compensation program, workers’ comp benefits generally cover medical treatment and wage loss due to workplace injury.
 Depending on the type of work, workers’ comp can also cover the costs of retraining needed for an employee to return to work after an absence.